telliott99/MyUnix/git2-usage.rst

     nothing to commit, working directory clean
     >

-From the log output above, we see there are three commits, with messages.
+From the log output above, we see there are three commits, with the following hashes (signatures).

 * ``commit 7bb90f3368deb457e7af52772fa03d25362ef00a``
 * ``commit 72e19d2187287fb5accbb4c367d1738c7890cbd6``